artipie/artipie/README.md

 [White Paper](https://github.com/artipie/white-paper) to fully understand how Artipie is designed.

-## Additional configuration

-You may want configure it via environment variables:

-  - `SSL_TRUSTALL` - trust all unkown certificates

 ## Multitenancy

 You may want to run Artipie for your company, which has a few teams.